We are addressing a crucial topic: the installation of Windows projecting and sliding windows on your converted van or motorhome!

 Step 5: Measure and install the appropriate wooden reinforcements for your window

-As we mentioned earlier, the windows we purchased are designed for motorhomes with a wall thickness of 35mm.
-To fill the difference, we traced the perimeter of the template we made earlier on a 10mm plywood sheet, then used a 2.5cm space to trace a wider frame border around that same template.
+As mentioned earlier, the windows we bought are intended for motorhomes with a wall thickness of 35mm.
+To fill the difference, we traced the perimeter of the template we made earlier on a 10mm plywood sheet, then used a 2.5cm space to trace a wider frame border around the same template.

 We cut out the inside and ended up with a rectangular frame that we will use to place between the window and the window counter-frame.